Abusive Offshore Tax Avoidance Schemes - Law and Arguments (Section IV)

 IV.
 Argument Responses

-The tax results that are promised by the promoters of abusive offshore schemes are often not allowable under federal tax law.
+The tax results promised by the promoters of abusive offshore schemes are often not allowable under federal tax law.
 Contrary to promises made in promotional materials, several well-established tax principles control the proper tax treatment of these abusive offshore schemes.

 - Substance -- Not Form -- Controls Taxation

-The Supreme Court of the United States has consistently stated that the substance rather than the form of a transaction is controlling for tax purposes.
+The Supreme Court of the United States has consistently stated the substance rather than the form of a transaction is controlling for tax purposes.

 Gregory v.
 Helvering, 293 U.S. 465 (1935), XIV-1 C.B.
 193; Helvering v.
 Clifford, 309 U.S. 331 (1940), 1940-1 C.B.
 105 - The court determined abusive trust arrangements may be viewed as sham transactions, and the IRS may ignore the trust and its transactions for federal tax purposes.

 Markosian v.
 Commissioner, 73 T.C.
-1235 (1980) - Held that the trust was a sham because the parties did not comply with the terms of the trust and the supporting documents and the relationship of the grantors to the property transferred did not differ in any material aspect after the creation of the trust.
+1235 (1980) - Held the trust was a sham because the parties did not comply with the terms of the trust and the supporting documents and the relationship of the grantors to the property transferred did not differ in any material aspect after the creation of the trust.

 Zmuda v.
 Commissioner, 731 F.2d 1417 (9th Cir.
 1984) - The income and assets of the business trust, the equipment in the equipment trust, the residence in the family residence trust, and the assets in the foreign trust were all determined to belong directly to the owner.